squidfunk/mkdocs-material/docs/tutorials/social/custom.md

 is no straightforward way to raise an exception or log an error, so the messages merely appear in the social card produced.

-## Add event data layer
+## Add release version layer

 The next step is to use these data definitions in a new layer and add it to the ones already present.

-!!! example "Render date and location"
+!!! example "Render release version"

     Finally, add the following to the layout template: